SERIES: Let's build SupaAuth #4

 Redirect on Sign-in and Sign-out

-In the previous part of this series, we pulled all of the authentication-related state, types, and functions out of the page component, and shared them through an app-wide accessible AuthContext
+In the previous part of this series, we pulled all of the authentication-related state, types, and functions out of the page component, and shared them through an app-wide accessible AuthContext.
+Tapping into this context is as simple as using an useAuth hook.
+The structure we've created will help us manage, extend and scale the authentication capabilities of the application efficiently.

 Without further ado, let's explore the missing part of the authentication journey we've charted so far.
 In this part -

-- We'll create a protected
+• We'll create a protected /profile page

-page - We'll only allow the signed-in users to view this page
+• We'll only allow the signed-in users to view this page

-- We'll allow the signed-in user's to logout from this page
+• We'll allow the signed-in user's to logout from this page

-- As soon as the user's logs out, we'll redirect them to the login page
+• As soon as the user's logs out, we'll redirect them to the login page

 Since, this all starts with first having something that we should protect, let's build something our registered users should come for.